debops/debops/docs/ansible/roles/dropbear_initramfs/defaults-detailed.rst

 ------------------------------

-The :envvar:`dropbear_initramfs__interfaces` and similar dictionaries behave similar to the ``ifupdown__*_interfaces`` dictionaries of the debops.ifupdown_ role.
-Refer to the documentation of debops.ifupdown_ for details.
+The :envvar:`dropbear_initramfs__interfaces` and similar dictionaries behave similar to the ``ifupdown__*_interfaces`` dictionaries of the :ref:`debops.ifupdown` role.
+Refer to the documentation of :ref:`debops.ifupdown` for details.

-Compared to the debops.ifupdown_, only a limited subset of parameters is currently supported:
+Compared to the :ref:`debops.ifupdown`, only a limited subset of parameters is currently supported:

 ``type``